TVR HD

 TVR HD ([ˌtevere haʃˈde]) was a Romanian free-to-air high definition channel, owned by TVR, the Romanian state-owned broadcasting corporation.
 It broadcast programming of TVR1 and TVR2 in HD.
+It was launched on the first day of June 2008, during the children's international day of 2008.
+The channel got its license in April 2008.

 On 3 November 2019, the channel was closed down and was replaced by TVR1 HD and TVR2 HD.